DiogoGramunha/yoda-garbage/README.md

 ## Installation

 - Install and put it to the resources folder
-- Go into config.lua and set your inventory, notify and framework
+- Go into config.lua and set your inventory, notify system and framework
 - Ensure yoda-garbage in your server.cfg

 ## Author